capitolcomputers/capitolcomputers/README.md

 - 👋 Hi, I’m @capitolcomputers
-- 👀 I’m a Web developer
+- 👀 I’m a frontend Web developer
 - 📫 How to reach me ... aijalonbode@gmail.com

 <!---